azat-co/practicalnode/chapter16/chapter16.md

 You are all done!
 The resource URL is there in your terminal output.
 The script even tested the function for you if you look at the very last line (must be `"Items": []` unless you inserted a few records in the DB already).

-## 5. Testing the RESTful API Microservice
+## Testing the RESTful API Microservice

-You can then manually run tests by getting resource URL and using cURL, Postman or any other HTTP client.
+You can manually run tests by getting the resource URL and using cURL, Postman, or any other HTTP client.
 For example, my GET looks like this (replace the URL with yours):

 ```sh
 curl "https://sdzbvm11w6.execute-api.us-west-1.amazonaws.com/prod/db-api/?TableName=messages"